dallan92/5G_ssb_decode/README.md

 ./build.sh

 ## Using the software
 The software is configured using a simple YAML file.
-You can choose whether the signal source is a USRP or file.
-If it is a USRP you need to specify centre frequency, sample rate, rx gain and capture duration.
-If it is a file, you need to specify the sample rate and length of the capture. </br>
+You can choose whether the signal source is the USRP or a file.
+If it is a USRP, you need to specify centre frequency, sample rate, rx gain and capture duration.
+If it is a file, you only need to specify the sample rate and length of the capture. </br>

 The program is launched  by running ./cellSearch path_to_config_file path_to_test_signal if you are reading the signal from a file.
 If you are using the USRP, it is simply launched with ./cellSearch path_to_config_file.